ranaldsgift/KefinTweaks/README.md

   - **Top People** [24h]:
   In order to populate the "Top People" in your movie library, we fetch the Person data for every movie in your library.
 We build a list of all the People who appear in at least X number of items based on their type (Actor/Director/Writer).
 This is an expensive operation, and is longer as the size of your library grows.
 - Watchlist
-  - **Watchlist Items** [24h]:
+  - **Watchlist Items** [5m]:
   This is mostly done to provide a more responsive UX, as typically the API call to retreive these items should not be very expensive.
 The Watchlist cache is also updated any time there is a change to an item's Play State or Watchlist status.
-Keep in mind that the cache can only be updated locally, so if you watch a movie from your watchlist on Device X, and then you browse your Watchlist on Device Y, the Watchlist will still show the watched item until the cache is manually refreshed or it expires.
   - **Series Progress and Movie History** [24h]:
   These are both more expensive operations, especially if you have watched a very high number of Movies or Shows.
 It's not practical to fetch this data on demand so we cache it to improve UX.
 - Collections on Details Page